Why was Tyre Nichols pulled over and beaten?

 Reasons for the traffic stop that led to the violent arrest and death of the 29-year-old Black man have been inconsistent

-On Friday evening, Memphis officials released video footage of the violent arrest of Tyre Nichols, a 29-year-old Black man who died three days after being severely beaten during a traffic stop.
+On Friday evening (27 January), Memphis officials released video footage of the violent arrest of Tyre Nichols, a 29-year-old Black man who died three days after being severely beaten during a traffic stop.

 The young man’s death has caused deep pain for the Nichols family, and has sparked a city-wide scandal.

-Five Memphis police officers involved in the stop were fired last week, and now face murder charges.
+Five Memphis police officers – Tadarrius Bean, Demetrius Haley, Emmitt Martin III, Desmond Mills Jr, and Justin Smith – involved in the stop were fired and now face murder charges.

-Former president Donald Trump has described the fatal beating as “horrible” and says it “never should have happened.”
+President Joe Biden and his predecessors Barack Obama and Donald Trump have all condemned the fatal beating and Nichols’ family are slated to attend the State of the Union next week as guests of the Congressional Black Caucus.

 Body-camera footage of the ordeal was released by the city at 7pm ET on Friday.
 The video showed officers dragging Nichols from his car and firing a taser weapon at him before he fled the scene on foot.